learning-software-engineering/learning-software-engineering.github.io/Topics/Machine_Learning/Understanding Machine Learning.md

 ## Machine Learning Basics

 ### Understanding Machine Learning:
-Machine Learning is about developing a customized algorithms that may be used for various purposes which may include predictions, identifying patterns such that a machine can perform tasks that humans are able to conduct.
-While a model that could explain the provided dataset effectively gets customized by fine tuning the parameters and hyperparameters, it is important that this model can generalize the provided dataset such a way so that a model shall be able to explain if new data were to be added on top.
+Machine Learning is about developing customized algorithms that may be used for various purposes which may include predictions, and identifying patterns such that a machine can perform tasks that humans are able to conduct.
+While a model that could explain the provided dataset effectively gets customized by fine-tuning the [parameters](#Parameter) and [hyperparameters](#Hyperparameter), it is important that the model can generalize the provided dataset in such a way that a model shall be able to explain if new data were to be added on top.

-The parameters of these algorithms heavily depend on the provided dataset.
+The [parameters](#Parameter) of these algorithms heavily depend on the provided dataset.
 This means it is possible that while the algorithm explains the current dataset fairly well, such an algorithm may not work well for the other dataset with the relevant context.
 This "over-fitting" can be prevented by splitting the dataset into three categories that may serve different purposes during the learning process.

-The first set of data is called training dataset.
+The first set of data is called the training dataset.
 As the name suggests, this dataset is used to "train" the algorithm.
-When we say training, we really mean tuning the parameters of the algorithm to the given dataset.
+When we say training, we mean tuning the parameters of the algorithm to the given dataset.
 As this will determine the "optimal" algorithm that would solve the provided tasks, it is typical to have over 50% of the dataset as a training dataset.
 We may set hyperparameters to decide how the algorithm will learn.

-The second set of data serves as a verifier thus called validation dataset.
+The second set of data serves as a verifier thus called the validation dataset.
 In order to avoid over-fitting, this set of data will serve as an unknown yet reusable data to verify the generalization of the fitted model.
-Each time a model gets trained, it will try to explain the task on the validation dataset to let the Machine Learning practioner know its performance.
+Each time a model gets trained, it will try to explain the task on the validation dataset to let the Machine Learning practitioner know its performance.
 While the accuracy measurement metrics may vary (i.e. one example would be a simple proportion of correct predictions), it is important to have a metric that is appropriate for the given task.
-Ideally, we would want to make sure the model to have the minimum error on validation set while having relatively low error on training set.
+Ideally, we would want to make sure the model has the minimum error on the validation set while having a relatively low error on the training set.

 ![Image Credit: The Elements of Statistical Learning](example_machine_learning.png?raw=true "Training and Validation")